 Waterfowl and Doves

 Licensed Arizona Guide, Mike Cross, is pleased to offer guided quail hunts in Southeastern Arizona near Tucson.
-Mike is a Wildlife Biologist by training and works as a Consultant during the off season and between hunts.
-Quail hunting, or any bird hunting for that matter, is Mike's passion!
+Mike is a Wildlife Biologist by profession and uses his spare time guiding bird hunts.
+Mike is an active member of the North American Versatile Hunting Dog Association (NAVHDA) and trains/tests some of his dogs through the NAVHDA system.
+Quail hunting with dogs, or any bird hunting for that matter, is Mike's passion!

 These are typical quail hunts utilizing well-trained pointers.
-Mike currently has three gun dogs; a Brittany, a German Shorthair pointer, and a German longhaired pointer.
+Mike currently has five gun dogs; a Brittany, an English Setter, a German shorthair pointer, and two German Longhaired pointers.

-Kiki on pointK9’s Sipping Tequila (call name KiKi) is a four-year old female Brittany and is the most experienced dog.
-A small energetic dog who really burns up the field, KiKi has earned the nickname "pocket rocket" from Mike’s hunting buddies.
+Kiki on pointK9’s Sipping Tequila (call name KiKi) is a seven -year old female Brittany and is Mike’s most experienced dog.
+A small, energetic dog who really burns up the field, KiKi has earned the nickname "pocket rocket" from Mike’s hunting buddies.
 She points, is steady to wing and shot, and retrieves on both land and water.
 She was raised on a pheasant shooting preserve and run in field trials before being acquired as a two-year old finished gundog.
 In addition to being used extensively on all three species of Arizona quail, Kiki fetches the occasional duck, is hunted on doves and blue grouse, and also makes an annual trip to Nebraska for wild pheasants and bobwhites.

 Hunt Basics: The typical daily quail hunt starts in the morning before the sun rises and ends mid-afternoon (about 2-3pm).
 Non-resident quail hunters will provide their own lodging at a hotel.
 The closest or most convenient places to stay can be recommended.
 Hunters may transport themselves to the edge of town where they will be met by the guide or can be picked up at their hotel and taken to the field.
 Hunters can choose to hunt for only one day or up to three.